magicwhale/SQUAD-Fusionnet/README.md

 Additionally, setup.sh should download the necessary dependencies and preprocess and load the SQUAD data into the 'data/' directory.

-NOTE: By default, ./setup.sh uses Tensorflow without the gpu.
-If you are running tensorflow with the gpu, chang 'pip install tensorflow' to 'pip install tensorflow-gpu'
+NOTE: By default, ./setup.sh uses Tensorflow without gpu support.
+If you are running tensorflow with gpu support, change 'pip install tensorflow' to 'pip install tensorflow-gpu' in 'setup.sh'

 Training: